lxmfy/ollama-bot/README.md

 Send any message **without** the `/` prefix to chat with the AI model.

 The bot will automatically respond using the configured Ollama model.

+Note: This only uses `/api/generate` ollama endpoint so bot wont remember your last message.